Fun Facts About Italy. Bet You Didn't Know!

 - The Seven Hills of Rome are Aventine, Caelian, Capitoline, Esquiline, Palatine, Quirinal, and Viminal.

-- The symbol SPQR can be found on many ancient buildings in Rome.
-It stands for "the senate and people of Rome."
-(Senatus PopulusQue Romanus).
+- The symbol SPQR can be found on many ancient and modern buildings in Rome.
+It stands for "the senate and people of Rome" (Senatus PopulusQue Romanus)

 - Rome was founded in 753 BC.